ACarling/PCB-test-jig-source/README.md

 # LcrTestingServer
- web server and python scripts to run on raspberry pi to automate the testing of pcb cubeboards
+ Web server and python scripts to run on raspberry pi to automate the testing of pcb cubeboards.

+ Full writeup, including test case, in files.